pgeu/pgeu-system/docs/confreg/integrations.md

 Note that this is *separate* from reposting global news.
 Global news is configured in the settings file.

+### Posting confirmed sponsorship benefits

+For each [sponsorship benefit](sponsors#benefit) it is possible to define a value for *tweet template*.
+If included, this will be treated as a jinja template, and whenever the benefit is confirmed a tweet will be generated with that template and sent.
+Normally this is used for things like "when the logo benefit is confirmed, post a welcome tweet", but it can be used for any defined benefit.

 ### Setting up